 The number of visitors to Germany has increased by more than 36 percent since the turn of the century, from roughly 35.8 million people in 1999 to nearly 39 million in 2019.
 Germany is recognized as a cultural retreat for many visitors from European countries.

-This new outbreak was linked with severe immigration and tourism difficulties throughout Europe’s tourism industry and its regions.
+This new outbreak was linked to severe immigration and tourism difficulties throughout Europe’s tourism industry and its regions.

 Despite the fact that Germany suffered tremendous amounts of money, it became the preferred choice among European vacation destinations for development.
 Germany is still Europe’s most important commercial center and the continent’s second-largest traveling destination.